 Shigella.
-The Shigella bacteria is spread by people who are infected with shigella and prepare food with hands that were not properly washed after a visit to the toilet.
+These bacteria are spread by people who are infected and who prepare food with hands that weren’t properly washed after a visit to the toilet.
 It can also be spread when people eat food contaminated by flies that have bred in infected faeces.
 Swimming in or drinking infected water can also lead to contamination, as can eating vegetables grown in fields where there was sewage present.

-It is often found where people live in crowded and unhygienic conditions and sometimes spreads quickly through whole institutions where hygiene may be inadequate.
+Shigella is often found where people live in crowded and unhygienic conditions, and sometimes spreads quickly through whole institutions where hygiene may be inadequate.
 These bacteria spread extremely easily and can infect large numbers of people in a short space of time.

-To prevent shigellosis, it is essential to wash your hands after going to the toilet or changing nappies.
+To prevent shigellosis, it’s essential to wash your hands after going to the toilet or changing nappies.
 Hands should always be washed before preparing any food or drinks.

 The symptoms of shigellosis include nausea, vomiting, watery and sometimes bloody diarrhoea and abdominal pain.